Jason Derek Brown

 Jason Derek Brown (born July 1, 1969) is an American fugitive wanted for first degree murder and armed robbery in Phoenix, Arizona.
-On November 29, 2004, Brown allegedly shot and killed an armored car guard outside a movie theater and then fled with the money.
+On November 29, 2004, Brown allegedly shot and killed Robert Keith Palomares, a 24-year-old armored car guard outside a movie theater and then fled with stolen money.
 On December 8, 2007, he was named by the FBI as the 489th fugitive to be placed on its Ten Most Wanted list.
-He is considered to be armed and extremely dangerous.
-On September 7, 2022, he was removed from the Ten Most Wanted list without being captured, but he is still wanted.
+He is considered armed and extremely dangerous.
+On September 7, 2022, he was removed from the Ten Most Wanted list.
 He was replaced on the list by Michael James Pratt.
-In 2022, a feature film about Brown's life, American Murderer, starring Tom Pelphrey, Ryan Phillippe, Idina Menzel, and Jacki Weaver was released in theaters and on demand.
+Despite his removal from the Top Ten List, Brown remains a wanted fugitive.
+In 2022, a theatrical film about Brown's life was made, titled American Murderer, starring Tom Pelphrey (as Brown), Ryan Phillippe, Idina Menzel, and Jacki Weaver.

 Background

 Brown was born in Los Angeles, California, on July 1, 1969, to David John Brown Sr. He attended Laguna Beach High School.
 Brown speaks fluent French and has a master's degree in international business.
-He served a mission for the Church of Jesus Christ of Latter-day Saints in Paris from 1988 to 1990.
+He served a mission for the Church of Jesus Christ of Latter-day Saints in Paris from 1988 to 1990 but was eventually excommunicated from the church.

 Between 1990 and 2004, Brown resided at several places in Orange County, California, including Dana Point and the Corona del Mar neighborhood of Newport Beach.

 Motive

-Brown owned two businesses, Toys Unlimited and On The Doorstep Advertising, both of which he ran out of his home in Salt Lake City, Utah.
+Brown owned two businesses, Toys Unlimited and On the Doorstep Advertising, both of which he ran out of his home in Salt Lake City, Utah.
 He had been employed as a toy salesman and golf equipment importer to support his luxurious lifestyle and expensive tastes in such things as cars, motorbikes, and boats.
-Brown portrayed himself as a wealthy man, despite the fact that by 2004 he had defaulted on at least one large loan and had racked up tens of thousands of dollars in debt.
-It is believed that Brown operated check and bank fraud scams for years in order to fund the image that he had created for himself.
-Phoenix Detective Paul Brown has stated that Brown may have been the perpetrator of a number of unsolved petty thefts and home invasions.
-He would sometimes go to car dealerships, clean-shaven and well-dressed, and purchase a car using a false Social Security number and address.
+Brown portrayed himself as a wealthy man despite the fact that by 2004 he had defaulted on at least one large loan and racked up tens of thousands of dollars in debt.
+It is believed that Brown operated check and bank fraud scams for years to fund the image he created for himself.
+Phoenix detective Paul Brown stated that Brown may have perpetrated several unsolved petty thefts and home invasions.
+He would sometimes go to car dealerships, clean shaven and well-dressed, and purchase a car using a false Social Security number and address.